LabelsToROIs/LabelsToROIs/index.md

 -------------------
 Download the "Labels_To_Rois.py" by downloading the compressed ZIP or the TAR files from the links above.

-Copy the "Labels_To_Rois.py" file into the FIJI/ImageJ plugins folder and restart the program.
-You will find the plugin in the "plugins" tab of FIJI/ImageJ.
+Copy the "Labels_To_Rois.py" file into the FIJI plugins folder and restart the program.
+You will find the plugin in the "plugins" tab of FIJI.

 <a name="why"/>